garethtdavies/zqw-docs/docs/faq.md

 ### Is the wallet encrypted?

-No wallet encryption is [currently disabled](#) by `zcashd`.
-Users are advised to use full disk encyption or to manually encrpyt/decrypt their `wallet.dat` files when not using the software.
+No, wallet encryption is [currently disabled](#) by `zcashd`.
+Users are advised to use full disk encyption or to manually encrypt/decrypt their `wallet.dat` files when not using the software.

 ### Why does my change go to a new address?